Home Water Gratitude

 I've fished through pretty much any life situation a person can experience.
 I’ve fished angry and I've fished sad.
 I've fished beer-buzzed in the morning with friends and I’ve fished sober in the dark with total strangers.
 I have at times wrecked my life to catch fish, and I've caught fish in periods of redemption.
 There was a very long period in my life where I spent so much time on the water that my boots, waders, and fly boxes were never dry, so for two days last week it was odd to be doing the very thing I've done thousands of times while having an overwhelming and unique feeling of gratitude.

 I think a big part of this gratitude was that everything about those two days was gifted to me, whereas, in the past, time on the water was a given.
-The gift started with my wife encouraging me to take a few days to myself, and then further gifted by Galen and Rand who insisted on giving me the bow of the boat for two days straight.
+The gift started with my wife encouraging me to take a few days to myself, and then further gifted by Galen who insisted on giving me the bow of the boat for two days straight.
 In those two days the weather was typical for late February- bipolar and unpredictable.
 We floated under calm, bluebird skies the first day and skies that were low with silent, heavy snow on the second.

 As familiar as everything felt- the same voices, same weight of the rod, same rocking of the boat, same Holston Mountain in the background- it all felt new.
 There wasn't the old expectation or desire to prove something.
 In the past I'd over-prepare before any trip, chugging coffee and staying up till 3:00 AM tying flies, tormented by the idea of giant brown trout, but this was trip was different.
 I didn't even bring my own rods, opting to grab one of Galen's.
 And I assumed my streamer box and other gear were in the same disorganized order I'd left them nearly a year ago.